slhck/Print-to-Google-Docs/README.md

 I tested this on OS X 10.6.7.
 The scripts in the workflows are written to use GoogleCL from `/usr/local/bin/google`.
 If that path changes, you might want to manually adjust the scripts.

+## Acknowledgements

+The script to upload the file was originally written by Daniel Simmons, [dan at dans.im](dan@dans.im).
+I made some minor adjustments.

   [2]: http://code.google.com/p/googlecl
   [7]: http://i.stack.imgur.com/qNkIh.png